AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 In this exercise we will obtain the password of an unsuspecting user by "cracking" the hashed copy of that user's password.
 Then we will use a password manager to strengthen our own passwords in order to protect ourselves against the same sort of attacks.
 Our goal is to understand why and how using [password management software](https://en.wikipedia.org/wiki/Password_manager) makes having a digital life both safer and easier at the same time.

 In other words, you will perform a *[password cracking](https://en.wikipedia.org/wiki/Password_cracking) attack* and learn how to stop password crackers from cracking your own passwords.
+We'll also briefly touch on alternative, passwordless identity authentication schemes that can be used to wholly replace password-based log in mechanisms.

 1. [Objectives](#objectives)
 1. [Scenario](#scenario)